KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Excel_Exercise.md

 ![Text to Columns](assets/Text_to_col.png)

-#### 4.1.1 Make sure you select "Delimited" in Step 1
+#### 4.1.1 Select "Delimited" in Step 1
 This will look the same as Step 1 of our Data Import Wizard.

 #### 4.1.2 Select the appropriate delimiter in Step 2
-I separated the films by `;`, so select **Semicolon** under Delimiters:
+Select **Semicolon** under Delimiters:

 ![Semicolon](assets/Semicolon.png)

 #### 4.1.3 Use the defaults for Step 3
 We don't need to change the column data format.

+#### 🌍Real-world usage: Gene Ontology analysis
+Individual genes in gene ontology (GO) results tables are often separated by a delimiter like `;`.
+For subsequent analyses, it's helpful to split them into separate columns.

-### 4.2 Important Text to Columns Caveats
+### 4.2 Important Notes on Text to Columns
 #### 4.2.1 Column names
-You'll notice that our filter only applies to the original `film_names` column.

-It's best to create column headers for each new column we just created.
+It's best to create headers for each new column we just created.
-* If we don't care what they're called, we can mark them with anything (I just use an `x`).
-* In this case, I wrote them in order, so the first film listed is the first film the character appears in, and so on.
+* In this case, the first film listed is the first film the character appears in, and so on.
-* So we can name the new columns logically, with `first_film`, `second_film`, etc.
+* We can name the new columns logically, with `first_film`, `second_film`, etc.
+* This helps with subsequent filtering, which we will do in the next step.

-#### 4.2.2 Filtering with empty columns
+#### 4.2.2 Filtering by `(Blanks)`
+Often, **Text to Columns** will generate columns with no entries for certain variables.

+In this case, we have many characters who don't appear in 6/6 films, so have no entries under e.g. `sixth_film`.

 A helpful way to identify missing data in a dataset is to filter by `(Blanks)`.

 You will need to *reapply* the filter to the newly named columns.
 Just click **Filter** again.